derpbiscuits/cheesecake_cfg/README.md

 - if that doesn't work then go to the nvidia geforce folder (program files/nvidia corp) and restart nvidia share

-### systemservices002 error or whatever
+### scenesystem002 error or whatever

 - under steamapps\common\Counter-Strike Global Offensive\game\csgo\

 - delete gameinfo.gi (then verify files)

-- or game\bin\win64, then delete anything that begins with system (or for hell the whole folder idk)
+- or game\bin\win64, then delete anything that begins with scenesystem or scenesystem_002 (or for hell the whole folder idk)

 ## current launch options